vjsrinivas/vjsrinivas.github.io/src/routes/blog/posts/pruning_experiment.md

 This post will benchmark an aspect of that last camp.
 Previous research has shown that sparse weight matrices introduced by unstructured pruning can be used to accelerate network inferencing by [packing more data into CPU cache](https://neuralmagic.com/blog/how-neural-magics-deep-sparse-technology-works/) and taking advantage of GEMM instructions (ex: AVX2, AVX512-VNNI, and etc.).
 The main comparison is **not** between different networks or pruning techniques.
 Rather, we are comparing OpenVINO and DeepSparse - two popular CPU-based inference engines with support for pruned networks.

 **TLDR:** DeepSparse outperformed OpenVINO in throughput (img/s) by an average of 12%.
+It also excelled in all the lower-end compute scenarios tested and with most network architectures.
 However, on the m7i.xlarge instance (Intel Platinum 8488C), OpenVINO outperformed DeepSparse by an average of 17%.
-Does this mean the DeepSparse is faster than OpenVINO?
-In most lower-end compute  scenarios and with most network architectures - yes.
 Does this mean I will use DeepSparse?
 Probably not.

 <figure>